lml/fine_print/README.md

 If no contract names are provided, or if :all is passed to one of the methods, ALL existing contracts will be required or skipped.

-The options hash can include any options you could pass to a `before_filter`, e.g. `only` and `except`, plus the FinePrint-specific option `redirect_to_contracts_proc`, which is a proc that controls where users are redirected to in order to sign contracts.
+The options hash can include any options you could pass to a `before_action`, e.g. `only` and `except`, plus the FinePrint-specific option `redirect_to_contracts_proc`, which is a proc that controls where users are redirected to in order to sign contracts.